 Paragraph 6(2)(b) of the Code requires that a customer risk assessment is recorded in order to demonstrate its basis.
-It is noted that the MTS sector may be involved in a number of occasional transactions, the Authority does not expect an MTS business to document a detailed risk assessment as described in section 3.3 of the main body of the Handbook for all occasional transactions.
-A simplified customer risk assessment may be undertaken for occasional transactions under €15,000 or currency equivalent, as long as the customer does not pose a higher risk and suspicious activity has not been identified.
+It is noted that the MTS sector may be involved in a number of occasional transactions, in respect of occasional transactions a risk based approach to this risk assessment may be taken resulting in a "simplified" customer risk assessment being undertaken for occasional transactions under €15,000 or currency equivalent, as long as the customer does not pose a higher risk and suspicious activity has not been identified.